tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-why-avoiding-multiple-code-blocks.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/IFCB1.JPG?mtime=1358775444"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/IFCB1.JPG?mtime=1358775444" width="933" height="427" /></a>
 </div>

-The result set can contain thousands of rows, depending on the uptime of the server, the number of queries and their corresponding execution plans, the available buffer memory…
+The result set can contain thousands of rows, depending on the uptime of the server, the number of queries and their corresponding execution plans, the available buffer memory...

 **IF using 2 code blocks**

-So let’s create a simple Stored Procedure that executes against the AdventureWorks2008R2 database:
+So let's create a simple Stored Procedure that executes against the AdventureWorks2008R2 database:

 sql
 USE AdventureWorks2008R2;